 Regent Street

-Regent Street is another important shopping location in the West End of London.
-Rather conveniently, it runs perpendicular to Oxford Street, so it’s an easy stop to make while in the area.
-Some of the most popular shops on Regent Street include well-known brands, such as Coach, Armani, Michael Kors, and Ted Baker.
+Among the famous streets of London, Regent Street is one of the most prominent shopping destinations in the West End.
+Rather conveniently, it runs perpendicular to Oxford Street!
+So, it’s an easy stop to make while in the area.

 Jermyn Street

 This one-way street in Saint James was both developed by and named after Henry Jermyn, 1st Earl of St Albans.
-While Savile Row is famous for bespoke suits, Jermyn Street is filled with shops that sell shirts, hats, shoes, and other gentlemen’s apparel.
+Unlike Savile Row’s bespoke suits, Jermyn Street is a haven for gentlemen’s apparel, offering a variety of shirts, hats, shoes, and more.

 Some of the most recognized menswear retailers on this road include Hawes & Curtis, Thomas Pink, Charles Tyrwhitt, and T. M. Lewin.
 Apart from clothing stores, you can also find Paxton & Whitfield, one of the oldest cheese shops in London.
-Fun fact: Sir Isaac Newton lived on Jermyn Street from 1696 to 1709!

 The Mall